Magruder Corridor Horseback Riding

 East of Grangeville and Elk City in the Nez Perce National Forest, the 101 mile Magruder Corridor winds through the pristine undeveloped beauty between the Selway-Bitterroot Wilderness and the Frank Church Wilderness areas.
 Combined, these two wilderness areas are the largest unroaded block of land in the continental US.
 The Magruder Road (FS 468) allows primative travel between the wilderness areas from Elk City, Idaho, to Darby, Montana, and crosses the Nez Perce National Forest into the Bitterroot National Forest.
 This one-lane road traversing the Bitterroot Mountains is rough, steep, winding and occasionally washed out without services for 117 miles.
 There are 10 primative campground along the horseback riding route, though none have potable water.
 The road is busiest during the hunting season from mid-September to mid-November.
 Snow may begin in early October and persist into July.
 Plan to see more wildlife than anywhere else in the nation, including mountian lion, moose, black bear, elk and an occasional otter on the Selway River.

-Overall, Magruder Corridor is the 2nd most popular horse trail of all 56 horseback rides in Idaho.
+Overall, Magruder Corridor is the 4th most popular horse trail of all 56 horseback rides in Idaho.
 Several of the better horse trails are nearby Magruder Corridor including Meadow Creek Trail, Selway River Trail and Fish Creek Meadows Trails.